U.S. television science fiction: 1970s

 Apart from repeats of Star Trek gathering popularity in syndication, the early 1970s proved to be at something of a low ebb for television science fiction in the US.
 Very few series of any great note or popularity were produced, and few if any from this period are remembered today.
 The success in syndication of the original Star Trek series, and fan pressure for a Star Trek revival, led to The Animated Series (1973–1974).
-The Animated Series continued the adventures of the Enterprise and its crew, though it is now generally considered non-canonical.
+The Animated Series continued the adventures of the Enterprise and its crew, and is considered canonical.
 After several false starts, a second live-action Star Trek series began development in 1977, prospectively titled Star Trek: Phase II.
 However, the show was abruptly cancelled just weeks away from commencing production and Paramount decided to make a feature film instead, which was eventually released in 1979.

 After the end of the original Star Trek series, and before the first Star Trek movie, producer Gene Roddenberry tried unsuccessfully to pitch new science fiction shows; while most never got off the ground, some made it to the pilot stage and aired as TV movies, though none became fully-fledged series.
 Genesis II (1973) starred Alex Cord as a scientist who finds himself involved in a post-apocalyptic war after centuries spent in suspended animation.
 The story was recycled and retooled over two further pilot films, Planet Earth (1974) and Strange New World (1975), neither of which were successful.
 Roddenberry's later The Questor Tapes (1974) involves an android that disappears to seek his creator.

 It was not until later in the decade, again inspired by the post-Star Wars boom of 1977 and beyond, that science fiction series began to return to prominence.
 One of those particularly keen on exploiting the networks’ new interest in the genre was producer Glen A. Larson, who created two new science fiction series in quick succession: his own original creation Battlestar Galactica/Galactica 1980 (1978–80) and another television version of Buck Rogers, this time entitled Buck Rogers in the 25th Century (1979–81).
 Both of these series had much in common.
 They were glossily produced on high budgets, with pilot episodes that were released theatrically into cinemas in some territories.
 However, both series seemed to place an emphasis on style over content, with the scripts generally being run of-the-mill action/adventure affairs with few of the more challenging concepts of science fiction of their predecessors.
 It is perhaps for this reason that both programs were so short lived, although they did attract highly dedicated and vociferous fan bases and do still linger to a certain extent in the popular consciousness.

 A successful British science fiction series Doctor Who was syndicated in the US starting in 1972, with selected episodes of Jon Pertwee's time as the Doctor.
 In 1978, Tom Baker's first four seasons as the Doctor were sold to PBS stations across the United States.